 - A signed Scholarship Waiver (either scanned or in hardcopy).

 - A complete Cambridge University application for admission (including a writing sample if required, but no photos).
+Note that admission requirements vary by department, but in all cases, we will need a CV/resume for Gates consideration, and that PhD candidates are also required to submit a research proposal.
 The online application is not available until September 1.
 You may either draft your answers using the sample application here or submit a PDF of your online form.

 Final Submittal Deadline